by Wyn Hilty

 Buddy Holly was a rock and roll musician during the 1950s.
 He was tremendously influential on other artists, including the Beatles, but he was killed in a plane crash, along with Ritchie Valens and the Big Bopper, while on tour in 1959.

-Looks like he has TMJ, too. –Or TJ Maxx.
+Looks like he has TMJ, too. –Or PB Max.

 TMJ stands for temporomandibular joint, also known as the jaw bone.
 TMJ disorder occurs when pain is felt in the joint, making it difficult to talk, chew, or perform other normal activities.
-TJ Maxx is a chain of discount clothing stores.
+PB Max was a square-shaped candy bar involving peanut butter, oats, and a whole-grain cookie covered in chocolate.
+It was introduced by Mars in 1989 but then discontinued about four years later, despite strong sales.
+According to a former Mars executive, the product was pulled because the Mars family disliked peanut butter.
+Apparently that’s a British thing.

 Hey, look, it’s Buster Keaton on guitar.

 Buster Keaton (1895-1966) was a much-venerated star of silent films and is widely considered one of the best screen comedians of all time.
-He is known for such film classics as The General and Go West.
+He is known for such film classics as The General (1926) and Go West (1925).

 Mr. Buddy Love!